 - Temperature range: from 99 to 102 F

-- Relative humidity starting from day 18 to 21 should be raised to 70%.
-Using the hygrometer, make sure that humidity levels in the incubator are correct across the incubation period.
+Relative humidity from day 18 to 21 should be raised to 70%.
+Using the hygrometer, ensure that humidity levels in the incubator are correct across the incubation period.

 Here is a summary of what you should expect during the hatching process: